-NMMC's Summer Health Academy meets from 8 a.m. until noon the first week of June each year.
+NMMC's Summer Health Academy meets from 8 a.m. until noon the June 2-6, 2014.
 Students who are interested in pursuing a health career and have completed the sixth, seventh or eighth grade are eligible.
 Participation is limited to 25 students who will be selected on the basis of academic achievement, community service and desire to enter a health profession.
-The deadline is in mid-April each year to submit applications, transcripts and two letters of recommendation.
+The deadline is April 11, 2014 to submit an application, transcripts and two Teacher Recommendation Forms.

-NMMC's Summer Health Academy will introduce students to various careers in health care while reinforcing positive lifestyle choices.
-Participants will spend four hours each day with nurses and other health care professionals who are eager to share their expertise and enthusiasm.
+NMMC's Summer Health Academy introduces students to various careers in health care while reinforcing positive lifestyle choices.
+Participants spend four hours each day with nurses and other health care professionals who are eager to share their expertise and enthusiasm.

-Students will tour several nursing units at NMMC, as well as the Wellness Center.
-Because enrollment is limited, students will be able to interact one-on-one with nurses, physicians, radiologic technologists, pharmacists, physical therapists and other health care staff.
+Students tour several nursing units at NMMC, as well as the Wellness Center.
+Because enrollment is limited, students are able to interact one-on-one with nurses, physicians, radiologic technologists, pharmacists, physical therapists and other health care staff.

 Job shadowing allows you to explore various health careers to see firsthand what each career involves.
 To arrange an appointment, contact Rosalyn Campbell, career counselor, at (662) 377-3245.